Millions of Syrians have escaped across borders, in what has become the world’s largest refugee crisis in decades.

-We provide life-saving humanitarian aid for Syrian refugees, helping the most vulnerable with cash for medicine and food, stoves and fuel for heating, insulation for tents, thermal blankets and winter clothing.
+We provide life-saving humanitarian aid for Syrian refugees, helping the most vulnerable with cash for medicine and other basic necessities, stoves and fuel for heating, insulation for tents, thermal blankets and winter clothing.
+We also help refugees with access to clean water and sanitation.
 For those who have been displaced but remain in Syria, we provide shelter kits and non-food items as well as protection services and psychosocial support.

 Filippo Grandi, UNHCR High Commissioner